anarbabashov/mvloader/README.md

 ## Features

-- 🎵 Convert YouTube videos to MP3 or MP4
+- 🎵 Convert YouTube videos to High-quality MP3 or MP4
 - 🚀 Fast conversion and download speeds
 - 💻 No software installation required
-- 🌐 Support for multiple languages
 - 🌙 Dark/Light theme support
 - 📱 Fully responsive design
 - 🔒 Secure and private - no personal information required
-- 💯 100% free to use
+- 💯 100% Open Source and FREE to use!

+## Author Note:

+Currently, the application performs high-quality downloads successfully only on the local machine.
+Due to YouTube’s strict bot detection mechanisms, I’m working on implementing a solution to bypass these restrictions.

 ## Getting Started